r00kieAd/newsletter/README.md

 Newsletter webpage template where using enter a valid email and get a subsribtion success message.
 Users will be able to get different screens for mobile and desktop.
 This project was provided by Frontend Mentor and developed by Adhyatma Dwivedi.

+<strong>Re-coding from scrath to improve the structure and optimize the code.</strong>

 ### Screenshot